Confessions of a Hate Reader, or Bad Writing Habits I Picked up from Bad Criticism

 Moving away criticisms I’ve internalised from some of the worst voices online, even the best, most insightful deconstructions can unfortunately be reduced by my traitor brain to an unhelpful laundry list of “Don’t”s.

 I cannot stress enough how much I am not saying calling out culturally appropriative, harmful media is bad.
 It is incredibly important work.
-But because the discourse is always three steps away from being derailed into giving advice to non-marginalised writers on how to not do the bad thing, we end up dissecting the harm of appropriation almost wholly in terms of content and accuracy rather than what voices are given the spotlight, what books are getting 7-figure advances, what projects get made into feature films and get arts council funding.
+But because the discourse is always two steps away from being derailed into giving advice to non-marginalised writers on how to not do the bad thing, we end up dissecting the harm of appropriation almost wholly in terms of content and accuracy rather than what voices are given the spotlight, what books are getting 7-figure advances, what projects get made into feature films and get arts council funding.
 The conversation is skewed by all the people demanding proof of the harm, proof of the stereotypes and thus we are endlessly rehashing how it is bad.

 And the thing is, it’s never Just One Thing.